simoncblyth/opticks/notes/issues/geometry_review.rst

     central structure holding libs of geomety objects, mesh-centric

 Nd
-    mimimalistic structural nodes from glTF,
+    mimimalistic structural nodes from the glTF,
     most use via NScene, populated from the glTF by NScene::import_r

+    The "gltf" here is that written by sc.py:gdml2gltf : no effort was made to make it work with "standard" gltf renderers, the gltf json was just used as a convienent way to pass structure from the python gdml parser into Opticks C++ (NScene).

 NCSG
     coordinator for NPY arrays of small numbers of nodes, transforms, planes for